potlamohansai/discussion-forum/README.md

 * Update the dependencies in backend directory: `npm update`
 * Start the discussion-forum web app from tha main directory: `\discussion-forum> npm start`
 * Web app server will start on port no `80`.
-* Now open http://localhost:80/ and proceed creating questions and answering by Logging In.
+* Now open http://localhost:80/ and proceed creating Questions and Answers by Logging In.

 # Dependencies: